kennethgoodman/pythonClass/README.md

 #### Basics of programming

+##### Python

+Python is a beginner friendly language that has an english-like sytanx.
+In Python, the interpreter (the thing that will help the computer understand what you are typing) uses spaces or tabs to seperate commands and understand the flow of the program.
+In other many other languages semicolons and braces ( { } ) are used, or some mixture.
+You can use semicolons if you'd like, but generally it is not done.
+Try and stay close to general python coding practices so that others can understand your code better and you will be able to read theirs as well.
+As you program in Python you will get a better understanding of this.

 ##### variables
 In python you can create a variable easily as long as you don't name it one of the keywords.
-You can read about them [here](http://zetcode.com/lang/python/keywords/).
+You can read about the [keywords here](http://zetcode.com/lang/python/keywords/).

 If you wanted to put a mathematical expression or a sentence or a mixed list you would do it like this: